vmware-tanzu/velero/design/pv_backup_info.md

             ...
         case CSISnapshot:
             ...
-        case Skipped:
-            // Check whether the Velero server should restore the PV depending on the DeletionPolicy setting.
         default:
             // Need to check whether the volume is backed up by the SnapshotDataMover. if volumeInfo.SnapshotDataMovement:

+            // Check whether the Velero server should restore the PV depending on the DeletionPolicy setting. if volumeInfo.Skipped:
 ```

 ### How the VolumeInfo metadata file is deleted